rails/rails/guides/source/ajax_on_rails.md

 ### Examples

-To make them working with AJAX, simply pass the <tt>remote: true</tt> option to the original non-remote method.
+To make them working with AJAX, simply pass the `remote: true` option to the original non-remote method.

 ```ruby